MSLNZ/msl-network/docs/ssh.rst

         def __init__(self):
             super(RPiService, self).__init__()

-        def shutdown_service(self):
+        def shutdown_service(self, *args, **kwargs):
-            # allows for RPiService to be shut down remotely by MyClient
+            # Implementing this method allows for the RPiService to be
+            # shut down remotely by MyClient.
+MyClient can also include
+            # *args and **kwargs to the shutdown_service() method.
+            # Once the RPiService receives the request to shut down it
+            # should clean up all system resources (e.g., close file handles)
+            # and then call the private self._shutdown() method to disconnect
+            # the RPiService from the Manager and shut down the RPiService.
             self._shutdown()

         def add_numbers(self, a, b, c, d):